hapax/hapax.github.io/assets/minimal-networks.md

 L_{\text{\mathtt{Y}}} = \frac{3\sqrt{3}}{2}d.
 $$

+Since $\sqrt{3}/2 \approx 0.87 < 1$, the trident is indeed shorter
+than the triangle.

-*Hint.* The grey triangle in Figure 2 is useful.
+*Hint.* To determine the length of a trident leg, the gray triangle in Figure 2 is useful.

 ---

+We are going to argue not only that the trident network is better than the triangle network, but that the best place to put the hub station
+$D$ is right in the centre.
+We will use a simple argument based on symmetry.
+Let's imagine

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>